to the Valley House Website.

 "Valley House believes that given the right opportunities and support, each of us would wish to develop our potential and take control of the quality and independence of our lives.
 Valley House puts these beliefs into action by developing services that meet individual aspirations through partnership working with individuals, families and their communities."

 - Supported Accommodation - Domestic Violence and Abuse.
-For women/women and their children who are experiencing or have recently experienced domestic violence and abuse.
+For anyone experiencing or have recently experienced domestic violence and abuse, including children.

 - Supported Accommodation - Teenage Parents.